 This is where the mobile app by a broker can help.

 A good forex trading app will be easy to use, and allow you to have multiple time frames, charting tools, and fast execution.
 To make this list, we have comprehensively reviewed mobile apps by several brokers that are available in South Africa.

 Below we have compared the regulations, fees, features, trading conditions of each trading app in our list:

 Ranked #1 Forex Trading App in South Africa

-Trading App Features – Hotforex’s trading app is compatible with almost all mobile devices.
+Trading App Features – HFM’s trading app is compatible with almost all mobile devices.
 You can use this app to manage your account through functions like making a deposit, withdrawal, or a transfer.